One Piece Treasure Cruise: Regional variants

 The Japanese-language version has been available from May 12, 2014.

 The English-language version of the game was released on February 8, 2015 and a French-language version on July 28 that year; both version co-exist in the same server referred to as 'Global'.
 On 22 July 2015, in collaboration with Line, the game was released for Taiwan, Macau and Hong Kong, and in the fall of that year it was released on several further South East Asian markets, (Thailand, Malaysia, Indonesia, and Singapore).
-In May 2016, a Korean version was released and was shutdown on April 21, 2021 to be merged with Global on December 19, 2021.
+In May 2016, a Korean version was released and was shut down on April 21, 2021 to be merged with Global on December 19, 2021.
 The South-Asian Line server was closed in December 2017.

 Gameplay

 Gameplay-wise, it is a light RPG video game in which players can organize crews consisting of six characters; character abilities grow as the player progresses through the game.
 Combat is dexterity based, based on the timing on taps.
 The game also summarizes the story of the One Piece manga as the player progresses through the story arc.
 The game features over 1,000 characters to summon and collect which makes it one of biggest gacha game cast.